deepsm007/tools/rh-pre-commit/README.md

 run it from a small folder like an existing project rather than from your home folder.

-## Ways To Install As A Hook
+## Ways To Setup Hooks

-Thes options assume you have `rh-pre-commit` somewhere on your path.
+These options assume you have `rh-pre-commit` somewhere on your path.
 If you need help getting this set up, feel free send an email to infosec@redhat.com with "InfoSec Dev Tools Support" in the subject.